 Ohio also has a unique set of requirements.
 Ohio Medicaid providers must, according to the Medicaid Provider Agreement, certify that he or she has no employment, consulting, or any other arrangement with excluded individuals or entities.
 Managed Care Programs must, at a minimum on a monthly basis, search for excluded providers on the LEIE, the Ohio Department of Job and Family Services (ODJFS) Excluded Provider Page, and the applicable discipline pages of state boards that license providers.
 Ohio providers are also required to search the SAM, the Ohio Department of Developmental Disabilities Abuser Registry, and the Ohio Auditor of State.

-In addition to various state requirements, private health care companies also have begun including exclusion screening requirements.
+In addition to various state requirements, private healthcare companies also have begun including exclusion screening requirements.
 Aetna, for example, requires that all health care professionals verify that all employees and “downstream entities that perform administrative or health care services to Aetna’s Medicare Plans” are not excluded on the LEIE or SAM.
-If an Aetna provider discovers it has employed or contracted with an excluded provider, then he or she must immediately remove this individual or entity from Aetna related work and immediately notify Aetna.
-Humana has nearly identical provisions for their physicians, hospitals, and other health care providers.
+If an Aetna provider discovers it has employed or contracted with an excluded provider, then he or she must immediately remove this individual or entity from Aetna-related work and immediately notify Aetna.
+Humana has nearly identical provisions for its physicians, hospitals, and other health care providers.